Ludwig IV, Grand Duke of Hesse and by Rhine

 Ludwig’s uncle, Grand Duke Ludwig III, was childless, so it was expected that the grand ducal throne would pass to Ludwig’s father.
 However, Prince Karl died in March 1877, making Ludwig the heir presumptive.
 Just three months later, on June 13, 1877, he succeeded to the grand ducal throne, as Grand Duke Ludwig IV of Hesse and by Rhine.

 Tragedy would strike the family at the end of 1878.
 The family, with the exception of Alice and Ella, all came down with diphtheria.
 Princess Alice nursed her family back to health, and all survived except for their youngest daughter May.
 Sadly, Princess Alice eventually also became ill and was unable to fight off the illness, and died on December 14, 1878.
-The couple’s eldest daughter, Victoria, took on the role of raising her younger siblings and often served as hostess at official events.
+The couple’s eldest daughter Victoria took on the role of raising her younger siblings and often served as hostess at official events.

 In 1884, royals from around Europe descended upon Darmstadt for the wedding of Princess Victoria to her father’s first cousin, Prince Louis of Battenberg.
 Ludwig didn’t particularly approve of the marriage for several reasons – his cousin’s unequal birth, and the fact that he would be losing his daughter who had become his close companion).
 However, Victoria stood her ground and the marriage took place as planned.
 Unknown to any of the assembled guests, Grand Duke Ludwig had also made plans to marry that same evening.
 Following the wedding events for his daughter, Ludwig was secretly married to Alexandrine de Kolemine (formerly Hutton-Czapska), the divorced wife of the Russian chargé d’affaires in Darmstadt.
 When word spread, the assembled guests were shocked.
 The idea that the Grand Duke would enter into such an inappropriate, and unequal, marriage was scandalous at the time.
-The Crown Prince and Crown Princess of Prussia were summoned home immediately, so as to not be caught up in the scandal.
+The Crown Prince and Crown Princess of Prussia were summoned home immediately, so as not to be caught up in the scandal.
 And Queen Victoria was in an uproar!
 She was adamant that the marriage should be annulled immediately… and it was.

 Ludwig IV passed away just eight years later from a heart attack, on March 13, 1892, in Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany.
 He was just 54 years old.
 He was buried, alongside his wife and their two children who died in childhood, in the Neues Mausoleum in Rosenhöhe Park in Darmstadt.